Get the details on ASU Online’s academic calendar and flexible start dates

 Go to school on a schedule that works for you

-Multiple start dates for ASU Online courses mean you can earn your degree around your schedule.
-Having the choice of multiple start dates allows busy students the opportunity to balance work, family and other commitments with earning a degree.
+ASU Online offers multiple start dates each semester, helping you earn your degree on a schedule that works for you.
+Having the choice of multiple start dates allows you the opportunity to balance work, family and other commitments with your education.

 Most ASU Online programs have six session start dates per year.
 While fall and spring start dates are the same for each program, summer sessions may vary.
 The next start date is listed on each of our online degree program pages to help you plan accordingly.

-Details for current and upcoming semesters are found on ASU’s academic calendar.
+Details for current and upcoming semesters are found on Arizona State University's academic calendar.

-Do short online sessions mean I can earn my degree faster?
+Do shorter online sessions mean I can earn my degree faster?

 Is it hard to keep up with classwork in a 7.5-week session?

-Because the workloads can be more intense than 15-week courses, students need to prioritize their time and have a plan to successfully complete the courses.
+Because the workloads can be more intense than 15-week courses, you’ll need to prioritize your time and have a plan to successfully complete the courses.

-“The compressed term length moves quickly and students may find they need to organize their time differently, set up new routines and develop study skills that will help them be successful,” said Toth.
+“The compressed term length moves quickly and you may find you need to organize your time differently, set up new routines and develop study skills that will help you be successful,” said Meredith Toth, associate dean of learning systems and design at ASU’s Mary Lou Fulton College for Teaching and Learning Innovation.

-ASU Online empowers student success with an unparalleled suite of support services that are there to assist in your success every step of the way.
+ASU Online empowers student success with a suite of support services that are there to assist in your success every step of the way.

 One resource provided to every ASU Online student is a success coach, who is dedicated to you from day one to graduation.
 Success coaches offer time management tips, connect you to resources and cheer you on throughout your educational journey.